WICC (AM): History

 On April 15, 2019, Cumulus Media announced that WICC and co-owned 107.9 WEBE would be swapped to Connoisseur Media, which began operating the stations under a local marketing agreement (LMA) on May 1.
 The swap was consummated on June 26, 2019.

 On September 3, 2024, Connoisseur began simulcasting WICC's programming on WFOX (95.9 FM), which had previously been broadcasting an active rock format.
+(Note: WFOX's call sign was changed to WICC-FM on February 1, 2026.)
 The simulcast was in part prompted by the end of the all-news format of WCBS in New York City; concurrently with the start of the simulcast, WICC began carrying CBS Radio Network newscasts, relaunched as "The Voice of Connecticut", and announced that Erick Erickson's syndicated program would be replaced by a local early afternoon show hosted by former WCBS anchor Brigitte Quinn effective September 30.
-Brigitte Quinn's program, Newsline, lasted six weeks before being replaced by The Download, which is hosted by WICC reporters Jon Kamal (who also produces and hosts for WEZN-FM and WPLR) and Chris Williams.
+Quinn's program, Newsline, lasted six weeks before being replaced by The Download, which is hosted by WICC reporters Jon Kamal (who also produces and hosts for WEZN-FM and WPLR) and Chris Williams.